 Alcoholics and addicts are stubborn, obstinate, and tend to worship their own minds/intellect.
-We think we can get ourselves better if and when we choose, which is a fallacy.
+We think we can get ourselves better if and when we choose to, which is a fallacy.
 And no matter how smart we think we are, our minds have instead become narrow, limited and ignorant.
 We demand to see results.
 We demand to know exactly what it is that will fix us.
-We want to see it to believe it... but that may be the one thing standing in the way of getting better.
+We want to see it to believe it.
+But that may be the one thing standing in the way of getting better.

-Until I read my inventory (5th Step) and recited the 7th Step prayer, I had no idea if any of it would actually work.
-At times, it was difficult to embark on this mountain of work without knowing the end result.
+Until I read my inventory (5th Step) and recited the 7th Step prayer, I didn't know if any of it would work.
+Sometimes it was difficult to embark on this mountain of work without knowing the end result.
 There was no guarantee I would have some profound psychic change.
 There was no guarantee I would recover.
 This is exactly why us addicts need to take a leap of faith... to break a lifelong pattern of never trusting in the unknown.
 We always have to know.
 We cling to our own self-will and sense of control because we don't trust in letting go.
 We don't trust in God's will.

 So in the Steps we are asked to step into the darkness, unsure of where we will land.
 We are asked to just do the work on faith and see what happens.
 It's like a trust fall.
 You don't know that all of those people will catch you when you fall back.
 You have to trust that they will.
 Faith is trust.
 Trust that it will work.
 Trust that you will be okay.
 Trust in your recovery.
 Trust in the unknown.
 Trust in God.
 And hey, why not?

 God, teach me to be still and know...